Anobium/Tiny104_USART/README.md

 #Atmel Xplained Nano (ATTiny104) USART experiment

-Control pins PA0-PA7 via USART using a single byte.
+Control pins PA0-PA7 via USART using a single byte using Great Cow BASIC.

+Great Cow BASIC generated real ATMEL ASM and the C code maks the complexities of the ATTiny104.

 ##BUILDING BLOCKS: